Using libvirt/KVM with Vagrant¶

-netlab can use Vagrant with vagrant-libvirt plugin to start virtual machines in libvirt/KVM environment.
-To use it:
+netlab uses Vagrant with vagrant-libvirt plugin to start virtual machines in libvirt/KVM environment.

 Warning

-You MUST use netlab up to start the lab to ensure the virtual machines get correct management IP addresses.
+You MUST use netlab up to start the lab to ensure the virtual machines get correct management IP addresses – netlab up creates the vagrant-libvirt management network with predefined IP address range and DHCP bindings.

 Vagrant starts virtual machines from prepackaged VM images called boxes.
 While it’s possible to download some network device images from Vagrant Cloud, you’ll have to build most of the boxes you’d want to use in your lab.